tock/book/src/course/thread-net/robustness.md

 OpenThread is a large code base and interacts with a number of buffers.
 Furthermore, our OpenThread app adds the complexity of sharing buffers across IPC.
-Given the challenges in writing C code, it is likely that some aspect of the application will fault at somepoint in the future.
+Given the challenges in writing C code, it is likely that some aspect of the application will fault at some point in the future.

-In a traditional embedded platform, a fault in the OpenThread app or OpenThread code base would in turn result in the platform itself faulting.
+In a traditional embedded platform, a fault in the OpenThread app logic or the third-party OpenThread code base would in turn result in the platform itself faulting.
 Tock guards against this by isolating different applications and the kernel using memory protection.
 Subsequently, a faulting app can be handled by the kernel and the broader system is left unharmed.

 In practice, developers have the option to specify how the kernel should handle such faults through a _fault policy_.
 Such policies can be user-defined, and